adrenaline0206/exchange-deposit-contract-explanation/README.md

 60 40 80 60 0a 3d 39 3d f3 fe 73 AA AA AA AA AA AA AA AA AA AA AA AA AA AA AA AA AA AA AA AA 3d 36 60 25 57 3d 3d 3d 3d 34 86 5a f1 60 31 56 5b 36 3d 3d 37 3d 3d 36 3d 85 5a f4 5b 3d 82 80 3e 60 3c 57 3d 81 fd 5b 3d 81 f3
 ```

-I would like to explain what the Forwarding Contract is doing.
+It would be like to explain what the Forwarding Contract is doing.
 At that time, a diagram showing the status of POS (position), OPCODE (opcode), OPCODE TEXT (content of opcode), and STACK (stack) is used (* 3).

 ※3 Please refer to [Ethereum Virtual Machine Opcodes] (https://ethervm.io/) for OPCODE.